chuanqisun/htmaa-2025/src/posts/week-13/index.md

 });
 ```

-Now the UI embodies the idea that view is pure function applied to state.
-I literally rendered the JSON state of the server on the web UI.
-The rest of the UI are all derived from the state.
+The UI now embodied the principle that view is a pure function of state.
+I rendered the JSON state of the server directly on the web UI.
+The rest of the interface was derived from that state.

 ![App screen](./media/app-v5.webp)

-- Final version
-  - Audio input and output devices both start to behave erratically
-    - Microphone randomly picks up high noice
-    - Speaker unstable contact, barely works
-  - Supply side time management: no time left to address the flaky audio issues
-  - Pivot, let's still use the Operator's probe, and Switchboard's LED, but rely computer's speaker to make an audio version of the text adventure game.
+**Diagnostics panel showing raw server state**

+## The Pivot

+Hardware failure struck.
+The microphone randomly picked up high noise.
+The speaker had unstable contact and barely worked.
+With no time left to debug flaky audio hardware, I made a strategic decision: keep the custom input devices (probe and buttons), keep the custom output device (LEDs), but route audio through the computer's speakers.
+Based on the remaining functional hardware, I redesigned the application to be an interactive [text adventure game](https://en.wikipedia.org/wiki/Interactive_fiction).

-- Thanks to my modular refactor, this was achieved relatively quickly
+Thanks to the modular refactor, this pivot was fast.

-Key logic in the server main code:
+- **Gemini API** generates branching story options
+- **OpenAI TTS** synthesizes speech for each option
+- **LEDs** illuminate when story options become available
+- **Probe** selects which option to preview (triggers audio playback)
+- **Buttons** commit the selection, advancing the story

+The physical interface became a tangible story navigator.
+Probe a position to hear an option, press a button to choose your path.

+### Game Logic

+The main server wires together the game flow:

 ```ts
 textGenerated$.pipe(concatMap((index) => turnOnLED(switchboard, index))).subscribe();